How Long Do Children's Orthotics Last?

 Do Orthotics Wear Out Shoes Faster?

 Yes.
-A firm orthotic device pressing against the interior of the shoe accelerates the breakdown of the shoe's internal structure.
-The heel counter softens faster because the orthotic presses against it from the inside.
+A firm orthotic pressing against the interior of the shoe accelerates the breakdown of the shoe's internal structure.
+The heel counter softens faster because the orthotic pushes against it from the inside.
 The midsole compresses unevenly under the rigid profile of the device.
 The insole bed wears through more quickly.

 Read our guide on how quickly children outgrow orthotic shoes for advice on checking shoe condition and managing replacement costs.